zama-ai/tfhe-rs/tfhe-fft/README.md

 If you want to use tfhe-fft in a commercial product however, you will need to purchase a separate commercial licence.

-If you have any questions, please contact us at `hello@zama.ai.`
+If you have any questions, please contact us at `hello@zama.org.`